brendondsouza/Wordle-clone/README.md

-#

 # Wordle-clone
-I made a clone of the world's most popular puzzle gane right now!
+I made a clone of the world's most popular puzzle game right now!
 Wordle is something my wife and I play daily and I wanted to clone to game using my skills.

 **Link to project:** https://wor-dle.netlify.app